helgefmi/mm3hack/README.md

 - You can go to Stage Select anytime by opening up the pause menu (pressing START during gameplay) and then pressing SELECT once.

-- The graphics may look a bit funny for a little while, but it should normalize as soon as the menu is fully loaded.

 # TODO (if the stars align)

 - Fix frame counter for boss fights.